Close

 Cyclades Islands Superyacht Charter

-Top Tips For Your Cyclades Yacht Charter
+Top Tips For Your Mykonos Yacht Charter

 Frequently Asked Questions

-PLANNING YOUR CYCLADES YACHT CHARTER
+PLANNING YOUR MYKONOS YACHT CHARTER

-The ideal time for a Cyclades yacht charter is from late May to early October.
+The ideal time for a Mykonos yacht charter is from late May to early October.
 The most popular period is June through September, with hot weather and calm seas.
 For a quieter experience with pleasant temperatures and fewer tourists, consider May, early June, or late September.
 The Cyclades are part of the Aegean archipelago, a unique cluster of Greece’s island groups renowned for their sailing conditions and natural beauty.

-The Cyclades offer a classic Mediterranean climate, with clear skies and a dry heat that suits a Cyclades yacht charter.
+The Cyclades offer a classic Mediterranean climate, with clear skies and a dry heat that suits a Mykonos yacht charter.
 From June to August, daytime temperatures generally sit between 27°C and 33°C, with warm evenings that make life on deck especially enjoyable.
 In July and August, the Meltemi, a strong northerly wind, can shape sea conditions, so a yacht charter in the Cyclades often benefits from flexible routing.
 Captains may favour shorter passages, early departures, or more sheltered anchorages behind headlands.
-For guests who charter a yacht in the Cyclades, it is part of the islands’ rhythm, bringing bright light, sharp horizons, and a lively sea.
+For guests who charter a yacht in the Mykonos, it is part of the islands’ rhythm, bringing bright light, sharp horizons, and a lively sea.

-The Cyclades are easily accessed from several key airports, making a yacht charter in the Cyclades straightforward to plan.
-Most travellers arrive via Athens International Airport, with smooth transfers to the marinas at Lavrion or Piraeus for embarkation and the start of a Cyclades yacht charter.
+The Cyclades are easily accessed from several key airports, making a yacht charter in Mykonos straightforward to plan.
+Most travellers arrive via Athens International Airport, with smooth transfers to the marinas at Lavrion or Piraeus for embarkation and the start of a Mykonos yacht charter.
 For charters beginning in the central islands, Mykonos Airport offers direct access, while Santorini Airport suits itineraries focused on the southern Cyclades.
 There are also smaller regional airports on islands such as Paros and Naxos, though international routes are more limited and usually connect through Athens.

-The islands are also well linked by ferry services from Athens, offering an alternative way to arrive and making it easy to move between islands before or after you charter a yacht in the Cyclades.
 For a more seamless arrival, VIP handling and private transfers can be arranged, including helicopter links where available, helping align flight times with your preferred boarding schedule.

 VAT & Charter Costs